zfit/zfit-PyHEP/README.rst

 The PyHEP talk is about `zfit <https://github.com/zfit/zfit#zfit-scalable-pythonic-fitting>`_ with some examples on `hepstats <https://github.com/scikit-hep/hepstats#hepstats-package-statistics-tools-and-utilities>`_.

 zfit is a general purpose fitting package for Python, mostly focused on unbinned fits.
+This tutorial uses the 0.20+ version of zfit.

 To run the notebooks locally, download them and install the requirements with